Corporate Headquarters

 Becoming a board member of an HOA or community association is an exciting move.
 But with a newfound position comes potentially unfamiliar responsibilities.
 Let’s explore the essential things you need to know to be a successful first-time board member!

-Coordinating board training with your management team will help to establish goals and expectations for conducting community business, as well as create a mutually beneficial relationship between board members and management.
+Coordinating board training with your management team will help to set goals and expectations for conducting community business, as well as create a mutually beneficial relationship between board members and management.
 If there is not one in place, develop a strategic plan for the board to follow.

 Because you have no authority separate from that of the board, you must become acquainted with the parliamentary procedures specific to your association.
 Keeping clear lines of communication with other board members is crucial, but it remains important not to govern in secrecy.
 You must become acquainted with the Board’s insurance agent, as knowing you are covered is not enough – you must know the ins and outs of directors’ and officers’ insurance.
-Similarly, you must familiarize yourself with the bylaws, code of conduct, management agreement, and capital plans which may include a reserve study.
+Similarly, you must familiarize yourself with the bylaws, code of conduct, management agreement, and capital plans, which may include a reserve study.

 If the board does not have a capital plan or reserve study, it is imperative that you obtain one.
 Reserve studies act as a proactive capital planning tool for boards, providing an equitable and reliable financial plan for the future.

 As a first-time or tenured board member, it’s extremely important to make informed decisions, avoid conflicts of interest, and act within the breadth of your jurisdiction.
-If you’re unsure about any rules, regulations, vendors, or documents, become informed prior to acting.
+If you’re unsure about any rules, regulations, vendors, or documents, become informed before acting.
 Become and remain loyal to the community you serve, as you have a fiduciary obligation to do so.

 Sign up for our Newsletter